antoinejeannot/daidai/README.md

     assert result in ["positive", "negative", "neutral"]
 ```

-### Testing File Dependencies
+### Testing Artifacts

-For file dependencies, you can use local test files:
+For artifacts, you can use local test files:

 ```python
 @asset